Skip to main content

 Dietitians in Gastrointestinal Disorders (DIGID) Sub-Unit

-The goal of DIGID is to establish and advance the standards of care in gastrointestinal disorders by developing patient and practitioner resources, partnering with GI societies, and providing connection and networking via meetups, conferences, and the DIGID discussion board.
+The goal of DIGID is to advance standards of care in gastrointestinal disorders through patient and practitioner resources, partnerships with GI societies and networking opportunities via conferences, meetups and the DIGID discussion board.

 Atom